 Electric knives are like many other kitchen tools; once you have one, you’ll wonder how you ever cooked without it.

-From preparing and slicing your own deli meats to enjoying fresh slices of homemade bread, electric knives make many tasks tidier and more enjoyable.
+From preparing and slicing your own deli meats to enjoying fresh slices of homemade bread, electric knives make many tasks, faster, tidier and more enjoyable.

 Electric knives need not stay in the kitchen.
 Fans of Styrofoam crafts and upholstery projects will find electric knives to be an ideal tool.

 No matter the unit you choose, an electric knife can greatly expand what you are capable of producing in your home kitchen.